ZimbiX/pathfinder-elm/README.md

 - Allow changing grid size
 - Saving a maze to be able to reuse it
 - Fade in new sections of traversed path
-- Make wall removal hitbox rectangular, matching orientation
 - Unit tests
 - Switch from `List.concat` to `(::)` operator
 - Prevent line drawing craziness on multitouch - check pointer ID is 1?
-- Automatically resize to fit viewport - probably requires using a custom HTML page template
+- Automatically resize to fit viewport - probably requires modifying the HTML page template
-- Hold with a second finger to remove
+- Hold with a second finger to remove / tap and hold then drag?
 - Split out to multiple files
 - Deduplicate walls when finishing drawing
 - Deduplicate golds